aiza538/Stallio_internship_project/README.md

 ## About

 Stallio is a modern marketing website built with React.js and Tailwind CSS.
-It features a responsive navbar, dark/light mode toggle, and a clean footer design, update hero section, complete all the sections successfully.
+It features a responsive navbar, dark/light mode toggle, and a clean footer design, update hero section, complete about section successfully.

 ## Tech Stack